Sendlane vs Mailchimp: Which Email Marketing Tool is Better? (2022 Comparison)

 - You want a tool with more advanced segmentation features

-- You want to split test your campaigns
+- You want split testing for your email marketing campaign

 - Budget is not an issue